jeffro256/carrot/src/carrot_raw.md

 ### Transaction model

 Transactions contain a list of outputs, a list of key images, and additional unstructured data.
-All output pubkeys <code>K<sub>o</sub></code> and key images `L` must be unique within a transaction.
+All key images must be unique within a transaction.

 ### Ledger model